mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-7-x.md

 1. Define the directory with the font via `fontDir` configuration key or add it after instantiation with `$mpdf->AddFontDirectory()` method

-2. Define the font details in `fontdata` configuration variable
+2. Define the font details in `fontdata` configuration variable - font name must be lowercase, i.e. `frutiger`.

     Example below shows how to maintain default fonts and their settings